Oakland, ME United States

 Founded in the fall of 1983, the 20th Maine Regiment drum & bugle corps was based in Oakland after a famous Maine Civil War Regiment.

 The 20th Maine began as a 30 member group with a volunteer staff and 3rd hand equipment.
 In its first two years, the corps grew in membership and finances.
-In their inaugural season, the corps competed as members of the Eastern Massachusetts circuit.

 In 1985, the staff began to be paid, Robert Smith was flying up from Florida to write the charts and the corps went to its first DCI